Silver Explorer

 OwnerExploris Croisieres et Expeditions

-OperatorExploris Cruises France
+OperatorExploris Cruises and Expeditions (France)

-Review of Silver Explorer
+Review of Exploris One

-The 1989-built (as Delfin Clipper) cruise ship Silver Explorer in 2023 will be renamed "Exploris One", to be operated by the French cruise company EXPLORIS (2022-established/new travel brand).
-The boat is currently operated by Silversea (via its "Silversea Expeditions" division) under the ownership of RCG-Royal Caribbean Group.
-Silver Explorer's current fleetmates (in Silversea Expeditions) are Silver Cloud (1994), Silver Galapagos (2013) and Silver Origin (2021).
+Previously, the boat was operated by Silversea (via its "Silversea Expeditions" division) under the ownership of RCG-Royal Caribbean Group.
+Silver Explorer's former fleetmates (in Silversea Expeditions) were Silver Cloud (1994), Silver Galapagos (2013) and Silver Origin (2021).

 For Silversea, the vessel (IMO number 8806747) was Bahamas-flagged (MMSI 311562000) and registered in Nassau.
 For EXPLORIS, the ship was reflagged to France (MMSI tba) and registered in Majuro/Marshall Islands.